OscarBennich/package-and-software-list/README.md

 # List of Packages and Software (for .NET)
-A list of packages and software that I want to remember.
+This is a list of packages and software that I want to remember, so I'm collecting information about them here.

 ## Nuget Packages / Libraries
 ### SignalR